 Located in Charlotte, NC, we offer two day programs at HopeWay, Intensive Outpatient (IOP) and Partial Hospitalization (PHP).
 These different levels of care offer treatment options for those not needing Residential Treatment (RTC), or for those who need a step-down after our RTC program.

-About Our Intensive Outpatient Program
+Intensive Outpatient Program in Charlotte, NC

 An Intensive Outpatient (IOP) treatment program is designed to support those individuals who have suffered from depression, among other mental health diagnoses, and are learning how to transition back into their life.